hamidliii/Data-Analysis-and-Processing/README.md

-# data-analysis-CS50
+# Data Analysis Projects
-A collection of a project involving data processing and analysis.
+A collection of a project involving data processing and analysis involving statistical inference and regression models.